Lipstick on Your Collar (song): Other uses

-The song was also used in the off-Broadway musical, The Marvelous Wonderettes, a revue of 1950s and 1960s songs.
+In 1982 Wisk laundry detergent used an adaption of "Lipstick on Your Collar" as a jingle in a radio ad campaign celebrating the product's twenty-fifth anniversary.
+The lyrics for the jingle were composed by George Goehring, who had written the original song's music, but not its lyrics.

-In 1982 Wisk laundry detergent utilized an adaption of "Lipstick on Your Collar" as a jingle in a radio ad campaign celebrating the product's twenty-fifth anniversary; the lyrics for the Wisk jingle version were composed by George Goehring who'd written the original song's music (but not its lyrics).
+Connie Francis' version served as the theme song for the 1993 British television series Lipstick on Your Collar.
+This was, however, set during the Suez Crisis of 1956, three years before Francis' hit single.

-Connie Francis' "Lipstick on Your Collar" served as the theme song for the 1993 British television series Lipstick on Your Collar which was set during the Suez Crisis of 1956, three years before Francis' hit single.
+The song was used in the off-Broadway musical The Marvelous Wonderettes (first opened 1999), a revue of 1950s and 1960s songs.